 If you are in the mood for a creamier dressing, then try making a cashew ranch and drizzle it on top.
 So good!
 Soak 1/2 cup of cashews overnight (or a few hours) and add them to your blender or food processor with 2 cups of water, some lemon juice, salt, and maple syrup.
 Play with the quantities until you get the desired consistency.

 Don’t have cashews?
-Use some vegan mayo mixed with some water to make runnier.
+Use some vegan mayo mixed with some water to make it runnier.
 Enjoy!

 This 3 bean salad recipe is not just any recipe.
 It has a special meaning for Plant-Based on a Budget founder Toni Okamoto and World of Vegan founder Michelle Cehn.
 When producing the 7 days documentary, they began the search for someone who was longing for a lifestyle change, and that’s how they found their protagonist.

-This is the first meal we taught Raul to make to reclaim his health.
-While working with this young man, they experienced his highs and lows of lifestyle change, and all three of them emerged on the other side as good friends.
+This is the first meal we taught Raul to make in order to reclaim his health.
+While working with this young man, they experienced the highs and lows of a serious lifestyle change, and as a result, all three of them emerged on the other side as good friends.
 This recipe is dedicated to you, Raul!

 Isn’t that amazing?
 Raul turned his life around in just 7 days and discovered a new love for healthy eating, and in the process has helped showcase how powerful plants can be.

 He went from eating fast food and struggling to get up in the mornings, to eating a whole foods plant-based diet and thriving.
-Plus, he made two new friends for life along the way.
 This documentary has already inspired so many to turn their life around and proved that sharing your story can change lives.